boldbi/bold-bi-docs/docs/managing-resources/manage-dashboards/publish-dashboards.md

 ### Synchronize dashboard

-When you make some changes in original dashboard and you can move that changes in published site using the synchronize published resource option.
+When you make changes to the original dashboard, you can synchronize those changes to the published site using the synchronize published resource option.

 ![Publish Synchronize](/static/assets/managing-resources/manage-dashboards/images/publish-synchronize.png)

 ### Information of published dashboard

-You can see the publishing information of respective dashboard in dialog box.
-Click `Actions` in the grid context menu and select `Info`.
+You can view the publishing information of the respective dashboard in a dialog box.
+Click on `Actions` in the grid context menu and select `Info`.

 ![Publish Info Action](/static/assets/managing-resources/manage-dashboards/images/publish-info-action.png)